top of page

 For more information: click here

-3.3.
-Digital Skills: the engine for innovation
+3.3 Digital Skills: the engine for innovation

 The success of the digital transition also depends on people.
 The EU promotes Digital Skills for workers, entrepreneurs, and citizens.
 From academies for advanced skills to basic skills, there are many opportunities to strengthen human capital.
-The digital transition cannot be realized without the right skills.
+The digital transition cannot be realised without the right skills.
 European initiatives target both basic and advanced skills in areas such as cybersecurity, artificial intelligence, cloud, and data.

 • EU Digital Skills & Jobs Platform